MoritzLoewenstein/AutoDemoUpload/ReadMe.md

 This is also the reason why the syntax is mixed & weird at times, I mostly fixed compilation erros and minorly changed behaviour in some cases.

+One interesting additional feature is the ability to send the download link of every demo to a discord textchannel.

 ## How to use
 1. Confirm you have [SourceMod](https://www.sourcemod.net/downloads.php) and [MetaMod:Source](https://metamodsource.net/downloads.php) running on your server.
 2. Download this [repository](https://github.com/MoritzLoewenstein/AutoDemoUpload/archive/master.zip) and unzip it to your /csgo folder on your server.